 In the years leading up to 2007, the Authority was constructing system improvements and setting new meters as fast as possible to keep up with the rampant pace of growth.
-Then, beginning in 2007 the Authority began revising plans and projections downward and putting austerity measures in place as a result of the economic downturn.
+Then, beginning in 2007, the Authority began revising plans and projections downward and putting austerity measures in place as a result of the economic downturn.
 In 2013, we began to see some indications that the severity of the economic downturn is easing.
 More new meters were set, vacant home inventory decreased, and the number of foreclosures and bankruptcies decreased.
-This positive trend in FY 2013 continued during 2014 and accelerated during the current fiscal year.
-Property tax digest values increased slightly in FY 2014 after 4 years of decline, followed by an increase of 12% during FY 2015, and are projected to increase by an additional 11% during FY 2016.
+This positive trend in FY 2013 continued during 2014 and has continued to accelerate on through the current fiscal year.
+Real property tax increases, recorded as revenue by the Authority are an indication of economic improvement in our County, and in recent years have increased as follows: